foss-np/NepaliCalendar/README.md

 <h2>Introduction</h2>

 A Nepali Calendar built using angular.js, foundation.css and jquery mobile.
-The calendar can be generated of any month from 2000 BC to 2090 BC.
+The calendar can be generated of any month from 2000 BS to 2090 BS.

 The features of this application are:
 - Calendar.